Why Become a Police Officer? 5 Reasons You Can't Ignore

 1. You want to be competitively compensated

 Police officers are a vital part of society and their pay reflects it.
-The median annual salary for a police officer in 2016 was $61,600, according to the Bureau of Labor Statistics.* Officers are often rewarded for their years of service with a salary increase based on how long they’ve been with the police force, and many precincts offer paid overtime.
+The median annual salary for a police officer in 2019 was $65,170, according to the Bureau of Labor Statistics.1 Officers are often rewarded for their years of service with a salary increase based on how long they’ve been with the police force, and many precincts offer paid overtime.

 A typical law enforcement position also offers ample opportunity for career advancement.
-With the right amount of experience under your belt, you may be able to move into a higher position such as sheriff, detective or criminal investigator.
-Such promotions are generally accompanied by a pay raise.
+With the right amount of experience under your belt, you may be able to move into leadership or specialized roles that may come with additional earning potential.

-2. You desire to make an impact in your community
+2. You desire to make a meaningful impact

-“I wanted to work in a profession that had interaction with the community and provides a sense of security when needed,” he says.
+“I wanted to work in a profession that had interaction with the community and provides a sense of security when needed,” Ardolf says.

 3. You seek a job that will make you proud